alexandrefrancois/alexandrefrancois.github.io/_posts/2022-08-28-Digital-Resonator-II.md

 categories: music physics oscillators
 ---

-I's been a productive week off!
+It's been a productive week off!
 I published the first version of the [Oscillators app](/Oscillators/), [available for download](https://apps.apple.com/us/app/oscillators/id1641353759) on the Apple App Store, and I released a first version of the code for my resonator implementation (and more) as a [Swift package](https://github.com/alexandrefrancois/Oscillators).

 I outlined the main ideas underlying my digital resonator model in my last post: [Digital Resonator](/music/physics/oscillators/2022/08/08/Digital-Resonator.html).
 In this post I give a few more geeky details.